-In the movie, the daughter’s name, Cecilia, is, obviously, quite similar to the name Cecil Hotel.
+The daughter’s name, Cecilia, is quite similar to the name Cecil … Hotel.

-The ending of the movie is also eerily relevant: The apartment buildings elevator malfunctions and the ghost of Cecilia’s mother braids her hair.
-Is Elisa Lam’s death one of those ritualistic murders that are synchronistically mirrored in a Hollywood movie?
+The ending of the movie is also eerily relevant: The apartment building’s elevator malfunctions as the ghost of Dahlia haunt the premises.

 No Foul Play?

-LA authorities ruled in June 2013 that Elisa Lam’s death was accidental and that she was “probably bi-polar”.
+In June 2013, authorities concluded that Elisa Lam’s death was accidental and that she was “probably bi-polar”.
 That being said, some questions remain unanswered.
-How did Elisa, who was obviously not in her right mind, end up in the hotel’s water tank, an area that is difficult to access?
-Here’s a news report describing the water tank area.
+How did Elisa end up in the hotel’s water tank, an area that is difficult to access?

-As the reporter states in the video, the rooftop area is protected by an alarm system and the water tank is difficult to reach.
+News reports stated that the rooftop area was protected by an alarm system and that the water tank is difficult to reach.
 How did Elisa reach that area?
 Also, how did she close the water tank lid?

 Subscribe to the NewsletterGet an e-mail notification as soon as a new article is published on The Vigilant Citizen.